readthedocs/readthedocs.org/docs/user/subprojects.rst

 In this article, you can learn more about how several documentation projects can be combined and presented to the reader on the same website.

-Read the Docs projects can be configured to make other *subprojects* available on the same website.
+Read the Docs projects can be configured to make other *subprojects* available on the website of the *main project*.
 This allows for documentation projects to share a search index and a namespace or custom domain, but still be maintained independently.